haozhuang0000/Selenium_Airflow/README.md

 # Selenium_Airflow
-This repo use selenium with Airflow to schedule scraping task
+This repository use selenium with Airflow to schedule scraping task

 ## Windows